Bisquit-Dubouché Bottle Catalogue (last updated Dec 9, 2024)

 Papaya shaped decanters:

-Napoleon, GFC, no content stated; red stopper (crimped) With a see-through sticker; bronze stopper, crimped Napoleon on a sticker; Mexican import Yellow stopper is different, content not stated; Napoleon fine champagne; on the sticker: Napoleon - produce of France (ca. 1965) Napoleon fine champagne (stated differently), content not stated; no sticker Same as previous, but with a paper duty seal; 75cl stated on the back The green colour could be an artefact; 70cl stated on the back, Portuguese import Napoleon 70cl stated and 40%vol; with produce of France in two languages Napoleon 70cl stated and 40%vol; with a paper duty seal 70cl and 40°GL indicated; Portuguese import Napoleon 70cl stated and 40°G.L; with a paper duty seal (1980s) Napoleon content not stated; with produce of France in two languages
+Napoleon, GFC, no content stated; red stopper (crimped) Bronze stopper With a see-through sticker; bronze stopper and a metal plaquette, crimped foil.
+Napoleon on a sticker; Mexican import Yellow stopper is different, content not stated; Napoleon fine champagne; on the sticker: Napoleon - produce of France (ca. 1965) Napoleon fine champagne (stated differently), content not stated; no sticker Same as previous, but with a paper duty seal; 75cl stated on the back The green colour could be an artefact; 70cl stated on the back, Portuguese import Napoleon 70cl stated and 40%vol; with produce of France in two languages Napoleon 70cl stated and 40%vol; with a paper duty seal 70cl and 40°GL indicated; Portuguese import Napoleon 70cl stated and 40°G.L; with a paper duty seal (1980s) Napoleon content not stated; with produce of France in two languages

 75cl Extra; said to be 4/5 quart and 80 proof 75cl Extra; on the back is 4/5 quart stated; with a paper duty seal